Skip to content

 Common Setup Issues and Solutions

-Issue: "javac is not recognized as a command"
+Issue: "gradle is not recognized as a command"

 Solutions: